FAQ

 Most couples book 9 to 18 months in advance, but outliers always exist.

-If you’re planning something sooner, still reach out.
+If you are planning something sooner, still reach out.
 I frequently take on last-minute weddings depending on availability.

-What if we’re not sure how many hours we need?
+What if we are not sure how many hours we need?

 No problem.
-Most couples aren’t sure at first, and a lot of people base it on weddings they’ve attended, which doesn’t always translate to your day.
+Most couples are not sure at first, and many base it on weddings they have attended, which does not always translate well to their own day.

-During our consult, I’ll help you figure out your priorities, build a timeline that fits what matters most, and give you a clear recommendation for the amount of coverage you’ll want.
+During our consult, I will help you figure out your priorities, shape a timeline around what matters most, and recommend the amount of coverage that makes sense for your wedding.

 Coverage + Deliverables